 Women’s poses in portraits traditionally have stressed the curves of the female form.
 In contrast with men’s poses, women avoid straight lines and hard angles.
 The key thing to remember when posing women is that the eye should move easily around the portrait.
 You guide it along with the curves that you introduce throughout the pose.
 Subtle curves can be created by bending the wrists, elbows, and knees, in ways that are harmonious with the model’s form.
 The ‘S Curve’ is a classic pose that guides the viewer’s eye down the frame from the face, to the arms and hands, following on to the model’s legs.

 When the hobby becomes a profession of your life, it’s so easy to live it!

 That’s the story of my client Irina!
 She’s living her hobby!
 And her story and mine are very similar!
 I can’t live without my passion – photography!
-I love what it brings to my life: artistic components, a lot of amazing people, self improvement and interesting career!
+I love what it brings to my life: artistic components, a lot of amazing people, self-improvement, and an interesting career!
 And this process is endless which I find the most exciting…

-At the session we had a lot to talk about because sharing stories makes the portrait photography easier.
-The process of talking, guiding, smiling creates the trust and makes this “scary” photographic journey fun!
+At the session, we had a lot to talk about because sharing stories makes portrait photography easier.
+The process of talking, guiding, smiling creates trust and makes this “scary” photographic journey fun!